victoriarf/react-test-task/README.md

 ## Possible improvements:
 - connect server with Mongo DB and create Schemas
+- setup AWS SSM to for controlling user session access
 - add debounce for search field - not to make new request on each change
 - add pagination to limit the size of returned products array